ayushnagar123/ticketing-system/README.md

 * **app/utils/response_handler.js :-** These is helper file that defines the schema of the response in case of no error occurs.
 * **app/utils/status_handler.js :-** These is helper file that will defines the standard status messages for the stattus codes.
 * **config/mongoose.js :-** These is middleware that will run before the the server start to connect the mongodb databse to the server.

+### Important Points
+* Refresh token is used to get new token with which user can have access to the data once he logs in and has valid token and refresh token.
+* Only Admin can create a new show.
+* Tickets get expired automatically after 8 hours of show start time using cron jobs which runs in every 30 minutes.
+* Users can update delete the token.
+* If user does not have non of the refresh token and token the user will need to login again.
+* User can see the ticket details using ticket id.
+* User can see all the ticket for the show.

 ### Api Documentation
 <table>